Switch to Book Layout1: Getting Started2: Building Logic

-Note: Pencyl is third party software we've rebadged and integrated into our workflow.
-It is a rebadge of an free, cross-platform editor.
+Disclaimer: Pencyl is third party software we've bundled into Stencyl.
+It is a rebadge of a free, cross-platform editor that is closed-source.
 As such, we are unable to support or develop it.

 Contents